Are you a beginner photographer who doesn’t want to spend much money on equipment?

 Panasonic Lumix ZS100: (Best Camera for Photography Beginners)

-I don’t think anything in my career prepared me for what happened when I was asked to photograph the newborn baby of one of the world’s most celebrities.
+I don’t think anything in my career prepared me for what happened when I was asked to photograph the newborn of one of the world’s most celebrities.

 Three weeks ago, her publicist called and asked if I would do the job.

-I’m not going to name her; we’ve worked together and are friends.
+I won’t name her; we’ve worked together and are friends.

 So, how could I say no?